labomb/NABU_PC_PACMAN/README.md

 * Copy all of the source files and all of the files in the tools directory to a disk, disk image, hard drive image, or directory depending on your CP/M build environment.
 * Assemble and link the sources.
-	- If you have CP/M 2.2 of CP/M 3 (sometimes referred to as CP/M Plus) or equivalent, you can simply enter something like this:
+	- If you have CP/M 2.2 or CP/M 3 (sometimes referred to as CP/M Plus) or equivalent, you can simply enter something like this:
       ```
       SUBMIT DOALL
       ```